8 Fellowships Awarded in November 2022 to take place in 2023

 Dr Hatice Bektas: Research Fellowship

-Dr Hatice Bektas from Hacettepe University, Ankara, Turkey will be going to Southampton Children’s Hospital, United Kingdom.
+Dr Hatice Bektas from Hacettepe University, Ankara, Turkey went to Southampton Children’s Hospital, United Kingdom and we are delighted to share this report:

 Dr Renata Paolilo: Research Fellowship

-Dr Renata Paolilo from Universidade de São Paulo, Brazil will be going to St Thomas’ Hospital, London, United Kingdom.
+Dr Renata Paolilo from Universidade de São Paulo, Brazil went to Evelina London Children Hospital, London, United Kingdom and we are delighted to share this report:

 Dr Veronica Pegoraro: Research Fellowship